Dr Jamie Mcphie, PhD

 I am the course leader for the MA Outdoor and Experiential Learning degree, having previously been lecturer for cultural landscapes and aesthetics in the outdoors here at the University of Cumbria.

 I enjoy walking and talking as part of a radical mobile classroom, exploring all environments as a means to generate pragmatic discussions for social and environmental equity.
-As a former performance artist, I have combined my interests in art and eco-philosophy to influence a more creative approach to outdoor and environmental education, research, mental health and wellbeing. therapeutic landscapes and environmental aesthetics.
-More specifically, I am interested in how mental health and well-being is distributed in the environment - politically, socially and ecologically - and enjoy exploring novel and equitable ways to perform research in a variety of communities.
+As a former performance artist, I have combined my interests in art and eco-philosophy to influence a more creative approach to outdoor and environmental education, research, mental health and wellbeing, therapeutic landscapes and environmental aesthetics.
+More specifically, I am interested in how mental health and well-being is distributed in the environment - politically, socially and ecologically - and enjoy exploring novel and equitable ways to perform (post-qualitative) research in a variety of communities.

 I am interested in writing and reading about philosophies of immanence, speculative fiction, new science of the mind/externalism, feminist new materialisms, contemporary animism, post-qualitative inquiry, posthumanism and psychogeography.